Know what your

 What data does SkillKit collect?

 None.
-All analytics are stored locally in a SQLite database at ~/.skillkit/analytics.db.
+All analytics are stored locally in SQLite at ~/.skillkit/analytics.db.
 SkillKit scans your local session files and never phones home.

 Stop guessing.
 Start measuring.